ShamilHv/Ecommerce-Project-Spring-Boot/README.md

 ---

 ## 🌱 Upcoming Features
-- **Database Migration**:
-  - Transition from H2 to MySQL for improved scalability and data persistence.
 - **Order Management System**:
   - Enable users to place, view, and manage their orders.
 - **Admin Panel**: